abiyfantaye/DFSR/README.md

 ## Reference
 [1] Melaku, A.F. and Bitsuamlak, G.T., 2021.
 A divergence-free inflow turbulence generator using spectral representation method for large-eddy simulation of ABL flows.
 Journal of Wind Engineering and Industrial Aerodynamics, 212, p.104580.

+[2] Shirani, E., Ferziger, J.H. and Reynolds, W.C., 1981.
+Mixing of a passive scalar in isotropic and sheared homogeneous turbulence.
+Mosciences Division, Department of Mechanical Engineering, Stanford University.